thomaslevesque/CosmosDBStudio/README.md

 ### Sideloading

-1. Download the package from the [release page](https://github.com/thomaslevesque/CosmosDBStudio/releases/latest).
+1. Download the package (appxbundle file) from the [release page](https://github.com/thomaslevesque/CosmosDBStudio/releases/latest).
 2. If it's the first time you install the application, you will need to trust the app certificate:
     1. Open the *Properties* dialog for the package file.
     2. Go to the *Digital signatures* tab.